-And as employers, wouldn’t it be grand if we could help our employees achieve greater career success by changing their styles of behavior?
+As employers, in addition to the above, wouldn’t it be grand if we could seamlessly coach our employees to achieve greater career success by changing their styles of behavior?

 Researchers have identified five characteristics that largely govern how our personalities function.
-These “big five” factors are generally believed to be fairly constant throughout our lives and may be attributed to genetics as well as environment.
+These “big five” factors are generally believed to be fairly constant throughout our lives and may be attributed to genetics and the environment.

 In concert with this finding, researchers at Stanford University propose that change is possible over our lifetimes.
 Even more encouraging is a finding that change tends to be for the better.
-But note that scientists don’t agree on this proposition.
+But note that scientists disagree with this proposition.
 Some observe that while change may occur, it is likely to be nuanced.

-Each of the five personality traits tend to develop in different ways through our lives:
+Each of the five personality traits tends to develop in different ways through our lives:

-1. Conscientiousness.
+1. Conscientiousness (efficient/organized vs. extravagant/careless).
 People are likely to improve in this area throughout their lives; with maturity comes greater conscientiousness.
-We develop this trait most strikingly in our twenties as we take on the work and family responsibilities of adulthood.
+We develop this trait most strikingly in our twenties as we take on adulthood's work and family responsibilities.

-2. Extroversion.
+2. Extroversion (outgoing/energetic vs. solitary/reserved).
 Extroversion is the trait of being energized by interacting with people; introverts are energized, in contrast, through thought and other solitary activities.
 However, extroverts may perform quite competently and even excel when working alone, and introverts may socialize effectively.

 It has been observed that women may need somewhat less social support as they age, but men stay more constant in their extroversion orientation.
 Both genders may improve their social skills through experience and practice.

-3. Agreeableness.
+3. Agreeableness (friendly/compassionate vs. challenging/callous).
 Our abilities to get along and emotionally support others may improve as we age.
 The thirties and forties are the life decades most apt to show development in this aspect of personality.

-4. Openness.
-Openness is defined as the willingness to try new ideas and experiences.
+4. Openness to experience (inventive/curious vs. consistent/cautious).
+Openness is defined as a willingness to try new ideas and experiences.
 This trait may decline somewhat with age.
 As we grow older, we may become more set in our ways.
 Still, there is a great deal of variation among people at all stages of life, and we are not doomed to become inflexible over time.

-5. Neuroticism.
-Neuroticism is our tendency to worry and to sense instability.
+5. Neuroticism (sensitive/nervous vs. resilient/confident).
+Neuroticism is our tendency to worry and sense instability.
 Women are more likely to somewhat overcome this trait over the years relative to men.

-While these five personality traits are the cornerstones of personality development, there are many other specific competencies that are amenable to measurement via behavioral assessments and that can be changed.
+While these five personality traits are the cornerstones of personality development, many other specific competencies are amenable to measurement via behavioral assessments, which can be changed.
 The extent of change that is possible varies by trait.